 - Line 8a.
 For a trust, enter the total of all amounts, whether taxable or not and whether from income or corpus or not, which are specifically required under the governing instrument to be distributed during the taxable year, whether actually distributed or not. - Line 9a.
-For a trust, enter the amount of income specifically required under the governing instrument to be distributed during the taxable year that has been actually distributed, and/or the amounts that have or have not been actually distributed, but, under the governing instrument, are to be paid exclusively out of corpus.

-- Line 10a.
+For a trust, enter the amount of income specifically required under the governing instrument to be distributed during the taxable year that has been actually distributed, and/or the amounts that have or have not been actually distributed, but, under the governing instrument, are to be paid exclusively out of corpus. - Line 10a.
 Subtract the amount on Line 9a from the amount on Line 8a to determine the total amount of undistributed income that the trust must distribute currently. - Line 11a.
 Estates or trusts should enter the total dollar amount of cash distributions made to beneficiaries during the taxable year.
 Do not include amounts properly paid out of corpus as gifts or bequests of specific sums of money or that were required to be distributed in any prior taxable year, but were not. - Line 12a.
 Estates or trusts should enter the total market value of property distributions made to beneficiaries during the taxable year.
 Do not include property distributed in kind as a gift or bequest of specific property. - Line 13a.
 Add Lines 10a, 11a, and 12a to arrive at the total amount distributed/distributable by the estate or trust. - Line 14a.
 Enter under Column A the product of multiplying Line 13a, the amount distributed/distributable, by the percentage on Line 6a.
 This is the amount of the total amount distributed/distributable that is allocable to taxable income. - Line 14b.
 Enter under Column B the product of multiplying Line 13a, the amount distributed/distributable, by the percentage on Line 7b.
-This is the amount of the total amount distributed/distributable that is allocable to PA source taxable income. - Line 15.
+This is the amount of the total amount distributed/distributable that is allocable to PA-source taxable income. - Line 15.
 Resident estates or trusts should enter the lesser of Line 3a, the total taxable income to be distributed, or Line 14a, the amount of allocated total income actually distributed/distributable.
 This amount should equal the total amount shown on Line 6, Income of/from Estates or Trusts, of the PA-41 RK-1.

-Nonresident estates or trusts should enter the lesser of Line 3b, the total income allocable to PA sources to be distributed, or Line 14b, the amount of allocated PA source income actually distributed/distributable.
+Nonresident estates or trusts should enter the lesser of Line 3b, the total income allocable to PA sources to be distributed, or Line 14b, the amount of allocated PA-source income actually distributed/distributable.
 This amount should equal the total amount shown on Line 4, Income of/from Estates or Trusts, of the PA-41 NRK-1.

-Charitable Distribution Deduction - Special Instructions for Line 16
+Charitable Distribution Deduction - Special Instructions for Line 16 set aside to benefit a taxable beneficiary.

-NOTE: This deduction is only allowed if the governing instrument requires that all or a part of the income is set aside for a purely religious, charitable, scientific, literary or educational organization and this amount cannot be set aside to benefit a taxable beneficiary.
 For example, if there is a possibility that the amount may be used to make up part of a payment of a guaranteed amount to a taxable beneficiary, this amount may not be deducted.